genelet/hcllight/README.md

 }
 ```

-This program parses the HCL data into the document node, *generated.Body*, and outputs it in HCL format, both with and without evaluation.
+This program parses the HCL data into the document node, *Body*, and outputs it in HCL format, with and without evaluation.

 ```go
 package main